saucelabs/sauce-docs/docs/basics/integrations/uipath.md

 import TabItem from '@theme/TabItem';
 import useBaseUrl from '@docusaurus/useBaseUrl';

-## GitLab Setup and Configuration - Sauce Labs
+## UiPath Setup and Configuration - Sauce Labs

 Revolutionize automated testing for your software, automations, and QA teams with [Test Suite](https://www.uipath.com/solutions/department/enterprise-test-suite): the resilient testing product portfolio powered by the UiPath Automation Platform.
 Leverage production-grade, low-code automation and AI power tools to automate testing for any technology while still managing testing your way.